Public Safety Power Shutoff

 Public health and safety study needed

-by PG, about 2 months ago
+by PG, 3 months ago

 The public health and monetary risks from a wildfire sparked by downed power lines can, and should, to be qualitatively analyzed and compared to public health and monetary risks from extended power outages.
 Some of these include: